GSA-TTS/identity-dev-docs/_pages/saml.md

 #### Authentication Assurance Level (AAL)

 We default to requiring a user to be authenticated with a second factor.

+- **`urn:gov:gsa:ac:classes:sp:PasswordProtectedTransport:duo`**
+    This specifies that a user has been authenticated with a second factor.
+This value will be returned in the user attributes by default.
+We do not allow AAL 1, because it implies that a user did not authenticate with a second factor.

 To specify a stricter AAL level, add an additional `<saml:AuthnContextClassRef>` with one of these values:

   - **`http://idmanagement.gov/ns/assurance/aal/3`**
       This specifies that a user has been authenticated with a crytographically secure method, such as WebAuthn or using a PIV/CAC.